for Brokers |

-Qualified advisers are essential for an effective business sale.
-The right adviser can have a big impact on the success of your sale, considering the risks reduced and mistakes avoided.
+Qualified advisors are essential for an effective business sale.
+The right advisor can have a big impact on the success of the sale of your business, considering the risks reduced and mistakes avoided.

-This tool belongs to ExitAdviser's package of online services aimed at owners selling their business.
+This tool belongs to ExitAdviser's platform of online services aimed at owners selling their business.

-Sign up with ExitAdviser to connect with pre-screened advisers near you.
+Sign up with ExitAdviser to connect with pre-screened advisors near you.

-Larger businesses may choose to use a specialist business broker and/or corporate financial adviser.
+Larger businesses may choose to use a specialist business broker and/or corporate financial advisor.

 These are involved at an early stage to take care of producing credible sales documents, valuing the business, finding and vetting prospective buyers and negotiating a sale on your behalf.

-In most cases though, a small business owner may want to pick a FSBO (For Sale by Owner) route in an effort to avoid paying a commission to a business broker.
+In most cases though, a small business owner may want to pick an FSBO (For Sale by Owner) route in an effort to avoid paying a commission to a business broker.

 You may need an accountant.
 The accountant concentrates on the financial aspects of the business sale, like preparing financial reports and projections for the business.

-Also, your may need to meet a professional tax adviser to handle sale-related business and personal tax planning.
-Your accountant may be a tax specialist, or may be able to introduce you to one.
+Also, you may need to meet a professional tax advisor to handle sale-related business and personal tax planning.
+Your accountant may be a tax specialist or may be able to introduce you to one.

 NB!
-The advisers listed here represent entities that have no business relationship with ExitAdviser.
-Feel free to negotiate your own terms with an adviser.
+The advisors listed here represent entities that have no business relationship with ExitAdviser.
+Feel free to negotiate your own terms with an advisor.
 Please be aware that your fee paid to ExitAdviser does not include any services provided by an independent contractor.